equodev/equo/docs/CONTRIBUTING.md

 First of all, join our [Discord server](https://discord.gg/fFEEhm8etB) and let us know that you want to contribute.

-Then, to develop and contribute to the framework you must:
+Then, to develop and contribute to the SDK you must:

 * [Setup the development environment](setup-environment.md).
 * After that, clone this project.
-Open a terminal in the framework folder and build it with Gradle for the first time with `./gradlew assemble`.
+Open a terminal in the SDK folder and build it with Gradle for the first time with `./gradlew assemble`.
 * Import the project in Eclipse (the one configured before in the setup phase) into a new workspace.
 * Then, you can start to make modifications.
-Eclipse will automatically be building the framework on saved changes and you can [develop an Equo app in parallel consuming local framework](develop-app-in-parallel.md) to test the changes.
+Eclipse will automatically be building the SDK on saved changes and you can [develop an Equo app in parallel consuming local SDK](develop-app-in-parallel.md) to test the changes.

 ## Coding Style